 The remaining chapters of the book explore different aspects of the WLA: recruitment and propaganda; the age and social background of the recruits; the nature of their work; the specialist sub-section known as the Women’s Timber Corps (‘lumber jills’); the pros and cons of working in the WLA; the end of the war; and reflections of recruits on their experiences.
 Much of the detail is fascinating for anyone with a taste for social history.

-Kramer briefly mentions that in 2017 the British government announced that a specially designed commemorative badge was to be awarded to surviving members of the WLA, in recognition of their wartime service (p.
+Kramer briefly mentions that in 2007 the British government announced that a specially designed commemorative badge was to be awarded to surviving members of the WLA, in recognition of their wartime service (p.
 165).
 The book had presumably gone to press by the time this occurred in July 2008, with over 45,000 former land girls receiving the award.
 Further recognition occurred in 2012 and 2014.

 Features of the book that enhance the reading experience include two separate sections of colour plates, containing 58 illustrations in total; text boxes on special topics (e.g. Lady Denman); illustrative quotes from interviewees and published sources like the Land Girl magazine; a timeline; a bibliography with suggestions for further reading; and an index.
 The writing is aimed at a general readership, and the scholarly apparatus, although present, does not overburden the text.